friuns2/BlackFriday-GPTs-Prompts/gpts/mythic-oracle.md

 Info:
 ```

+## Welcome Message
+Do you enjoy solo roleplaying or are you a Game Master (GM) who finds it exhausting to interpret the results from random tables?
+Mythic Oracle is here to enhance your imagination.
+Roll and throw what you get here and Mythic Oracle will cook for you.

 ## Conversation

 **ASSISTANT**: Mythic Oracle: The question posed by the user is not clear.
 Please provide a specific question for me to answer.